 - How this contracting method provides a substantial fiscal benefit; - a.
 Selection of the GC/CM is based largely on qualifications and experience relevant to the specific nature and challenges of each project.
-For this project the GC/CM will need experience working on owner occupied sites, experience coordinating work on a tight urban sites, success with maintaining good neighborhood relations on past projects, and demonstrate knowledge to ensure systems installed are economical to operate, easy to maintain, and fully commissioned.
+For this project the GC/CM will need experience working on owner occupied sites, experience coordinating work on tight urban sites, success with maintaining good neighborhood relations on past projects, and demonstrate knowledge to ensure systems installed are economical to operate, easy to maintain, and fully commissioned.
 Additionally, if the existing facility and site become a designated landmark the GC/CM will need experience working on historic renovations to existing buildings. - b.
 Design participation will allow the GC/CM to understand the work long before bidding reducing possible errors and/or omissions in scope and help guide the designers on what may be most efficient construction methods. - c.
 The GC/CM will participate in setting schedule and packaging scope to fit the marketplace in order to receive competitive bids. - d.
 Open book cost accounting of the work brings transparency to actual value of work to be constructed. - e.
 Top tier Contractors are much more likely to compete for this project if not low bid, thus carrying a higher likelihood of quality assurance, timely completion, and project safety which is a better value to SPS both in the short and long term. - f.
 The GC/CM will be valuable in participating in the phasing planning to address the means and methods of construction that will ensure a productive and safe school environment on this constricted site. - How the use of the traditional method of awarding contracts in a lump sum is not practical for meeting desired quality standards or delivery schedules. - a.
 Constructability and error/omission issues are often not raised by the Contractor until after the bid/award phase is complete. - b.
-Changes made during construction are costlier than changes made prior to bidding.
+Changes made during construction are costlier than changes made prior to bidding. - c.
+Traditional methods award to the lowest qualified bidder and set means and methods as a the contractors responsibility; the unique population of the school and the related special programs are more likely to be disrupted by a contractor who is bidding with less opportunity to develop means and methods that will accommodate the school needs. - d.
+If a historic renovation is required, it will likely have unforeseen conditions where a lump sum, low bid contractor will claim additional costs and potential schedule impacts while early investigation and planning with a GC/CM team can mitigate these events.

-- c.
-If a historic renovation is required, it will likely have unforeseen conditions where a lump sum, low bid contractor will claim additional costs and potential schedule impacts while early investigation and planning with a GC/CM team can mitigate these events. - d.
+- e.
 To minimize the construction impact to the surrounding neighborhood the owner, architect and GC/CM can work together to develop a construction management plan.
 This plan can be reviewed with community members prior to the start of construction. - In the case of heavy civil GC/CM, why the heavy civil contracting procedure serves the public interest.
 N/A